multani7871/employee-led-SPVs/how_to_source_employees.md.md

 			 - Introductions from 1st degree contacts
 			 - Newsletter subscribers
 		 - Warm outbound
-			 - Requesting introductions (without offering carry share)
+			 - I request introductions to 2nd degree contacts without offering to share carry with the introducer.
-				 - This usually results in a few meetings but has not converted to deals in a meaningful way yet
+				 - This usually results in a few meetings but has not converted to deals in a meaningful way yet.
+I also used this tactic before I began splitting the carry with the employee.
+So I would not have had. w
 		 - Cold outbound
 			 - Email
 				 - Strategy